 Remember, if you are having surgery, there may be multiple providers involved.
 Make sure to know who everyone on your care team is so that you can look them all up individually.

 2nd.
 Enroll in a Part C Medicare Advantage plan or a Medigap plan that will pay for excess charges.

 Depending on the plan you choose, you may be able to get all or some of the excess charges paid for.
 As of 2021, Medigap Plan F and Plan G pay for all excess charges.

 My provider’s office said they accepted Medicare patients, but now I’m getting a Part B excess charge.
 Did they lie to me?

 Accepting Medicare patients and Medicare assignment isn’t the same thing, though it would have been more forthright for your provider’s office to explain that to you.

 The provider may still charge you an extra 15% for services.

 If your visit costs $200, you will pay the 20% leftover from Part B. (This is assuming you have no supplemental or Part C coverage.)
 You are left with paying $40.
 However, your provider can choose to add 15% of the total charges to your bill, leaving you with a total of $70 to pay out-of-pocket.

-Your chance of incurring a Medicare overcharge is very low.
+Your chance of incurring a Medicare overcharge is meager.
 However, it is good practice to do your due diligence when choosing a healthcare provider.
-Medical bills can add up quickly, so it is important to save on expenses when possible.
+Medical bills can add up quickly, so it is essential to save on expenses when possible.